DEVANGKUSHWAH/DEVANGKUSHWAH/README.md

   <br><br>
  <samp>
     :wave: Hi there!
 I am Devang Kushwah. <br>
-     A developer and tech enthusiast i like learning new things and brushing up my skills.
+     A  Developer, Designer, Photographer and an Engineer.
+I like learning new things and brushing up my skills.
   </samp>
   <br>
   <br>